From Encrypted Data to Secure Mobile App Development

 Clearly Outline Security Policies

-It might go without saying that every device that has access to corporate data—even a single email—should be password protected, but you should say it anyway.
+Every device that has access to corporate data—even a single email—should be password protected..
 Encourage employees to opt for longer, alphanumeric passwords instead of a four-digit pin or simple pattern.

 Have Backup Plans